Antenna Pointing

 The SDR-based receiver offers additional visualization tools that are very helpful for antenna pointing.
 With this receiver, the pointing procedure consists of two steps:

-1. Visualization using gqrx;
+- Visualization using

-2. Locking using the actual receiver application.
+; - Locking using the actual receiver application.

-In the first step, you should launch gqrx (check the gqrx configuration instructions).
+(check the gqrx configuration instructions).
 Then, click the start icon (“Start DSP Processing”) and see if you can recognize the Blockstream Satellite signal.
 Ideally, you would see a flat level spanning a frequency band (in the horizontal axis) of approximately 1 MHz.
 Here is an example:

 With the recommended gqrx configuration, gqrx should be configured to the center frequency of the signal band (in this example, of 12066.9 MHz, where the red line is).
 However, the observed signal commonly is offset from the nominal center frequency, given that LNBs introduce frequency offset.
 In the above example, note the signal is around 12066.6 MHz, which means a frequency offset of -300 kHz (to the left relative to the nominal center).
 If gqrx’s center frequency is re-configured to 12066.6 MHz, then we can see the 1 MHz band well centered, like so: